Cian-Chambliss/helpserver/README.md

 ## Release History

+* 1.0.65 Fixed race conditions in the client side TOC and XML XSLT processing code.
 * 1.0.63 Added support for altToc and folder level default metadata (in the config)
 * 1.0.60 Added support for XSLT - source pages that are XML get remapped using the config.xslt file (stored in assets)
 * 1.0.59 Added structuring to the search for entries inside a page (avoids repitition on multiple hits in a page)